jprevo/ishikawa/README.md

 A small app with a Discord Bot and a Web app linked together made for managing SITS ([Stones In The Shell](https://sits-go.org/)) go/baduk/weiqi club members.

-⚠️ **ATM This project is very much WIP and not ready for production** ⚠️

 This project must be able to run on a small VPS with limited RAM and vCPU and should build on Java 17/Spring Boot 3.2.0.

 ## Environment variables